Labrador Retriever: Demography

 The Labrador is an exceptionally popular dog.
-As of 2006, it was widely considered the most popular breed in the world. and most popular dog by ownership in Australia, Canada, Israel, New Zealand, United Kingdom, and United States (since 1991).
-In both the United Kingdom and the United States, there are well over twice as many Labradors registered as the next most popular breed.
-If the comparison is limited to dog breeds of a similar size, then there are around 3–5 times as many Labradors registered in both countries as the next most popular breeds, the German Shepherd Dog and Golden Retriever.
+As of 2006, it was widely considered the most popular breed in the world, and it is the most popular dog by ownership in Canada, New Zealand and the United Kingdom.
+In 2006 both the United Kingdom and the United States, there are well over twice as many registered Labradors as the next most popular breed.
+If the comparison is limited to dog breeds of a similar size, then there are around 3–5 times as many Labradors registered in both countries as the next most popular breeds, the German shepherd dog and Golden retriever.

-They are the most popular breed of assistance dog in the United States, Australia and many other countries, as well as being widely used by police and other official bodies for their detection and working abilities.
+They are the most popular breed of assistance dog in the United States, Australia, and many other countries, as well as being widely used by police and other official bodies for their detection and working abilities.
 Approximately 60–70% of all guide dogs in the United States are Labradors.

+In 2022 Labrador Retrievers were the second most popular breed in the United States.
+In 2020 the Labrador was the most popular registered dog breed in New Zealand.

-Seven out of 13 of the Australian National Kennel Council "Outstanding Gundogs" Hall of Fame appointees are Labradors (list covers 2000–2005).
+Seven out of the thirteen "outstanding gundogs" of the Australian National Kennel Council's 2000–2005 appointees to its 'hall of fame' are Labradors.